linceBLA/linceBLA/README.md

-# Hi, I'm Celine Blandin
+# Welcome to Celine Blandin's Portfolio
 <a href="https://www.linkedin.com/in/celine-blandin/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am an **Ethical Hacker** driven by a passion for both **Cybersecurity** and **Artificial Intelligence**, dedicated to protecting the digital world and exploring how **AI can both defend and disrupt**.

-## 🎯 My Mission & Core Skills
+## My Mission & Core Skills

 As an **Ethical Hacker** passionate about **Cybersecurity** and **Artificial Intelligence**, I specialize in:

-- 🕵️‍♂️ Identifying system vulnerabilities
+- Identifying system vulnerabilities
-- 🛠️ Adapting methodologies to fit client environments
+- Adapting methodologies to fit client environments
-- 📚 Aligning with **OWASP standards** for secure web applications
+- Aligning with **OWASP standards** for secure web applications

 I explore **both sides of AI in security**:
-- 🤖 **Hacking with AI** to strengthen defenses
+- **Hacking with AI** to strengthen defenses
-- 🧠 **Auditing and challenging AI systems** to ensure robustness and safety
+- **Auditing and challenging AI systems** to ensure robustness and safety

 With a strong foundation in **Project Management**, I bring:
-- 🔍 Problem-solving & planning skills
+- Problem-solving & planning skills
-- 🧩 Team, client, and subcontractor coordination
+- Team, client, and subcontractor coordination
-- ⏱️ Deadline and budget management
+- Deadline and budget management

 As a **speaker and cybersecurity educator**, I’m able to:
-- 📢 Communicate complex concepts in simple terms
+- Communicate complex concepts in simple terms
-- 🧑‍🏫 Transfer technical knowledge to diverse audiences
+- Transfer technical knowledge to diverse audiences
-- 🌐 Raise awareness on digital threats and smart protection strategies in an AI-driven world
+- Raise awareness on digital threats and smart protection strategies in an AI-driven world

 ## 📂 Projects

-### Coding Projects Overview
+### Some Coding Projects Overview

 | Language | Project | Description |
 |----------|---------|-------------|